tmuchlissin/automated-sensor-data-processing-pipeline-implementation/README.md

 ## Overview
 This project showcases an automated data processing pipeline leveraging Apache Kafka, PySpark, MongoDB, and MySQL technologies with dummy sensor data for real-time data streaming, processing, storage, and visualization, demonstrating proficiency in data engineering and stream processing techniques.

+## Data Source
+The data for this project consists of simulated electrical power consumption data generated for multiple cities in Indonesia.
+Each data point includes a timestamp indicating when the data was generated, an ID representing the city, the name of the city, the power consumption in watts (P), voltage in volts (V), and electric current in amperes (I).
+The data is generated in chunks, with each chunk containing information for a subset of cities.
+Anomalies are injected into the data randomly with a specified probability, altering the wattage value to simulate irregularities.
+The script continuously produces data and sends it to a Kafka topic named 'test_topic' using a Kafka producer, emulating a real-time data streaming scenario.

 ## Workflow
 ![image](https://github.com/tmuchlissin/automated-sensor-data-processing-pipeline-implementation/assets/117092055/64707e24-2c2d-4ed6-a022-60e1224704da)